How can you use a small business server?

 Step 4: Select Your Server Type

 If you’ve decided that you want to host your server in a data center, then you need to decide which kind of server to use.
-There are two main types: Hybrid and Dedicated Servers.
+There are two main types: Cloud and Dedicated Servers.
 We’ve broken them down below:

 Types of Small Business Servers

-Hybrid ServersDedicated Servers
+Cloud ServersDedicated Servers

 What is it?A dedicated server shared by a few users, each with their own isolated OS environment.A single physical server dedicated to one client.